Big Dresses and Wilder Crowds: Theatregoing in Lincoln’s Time

 Theatre has changed since the Lincoln family and thousands of others attended performances at Ford’s in the 1860s.
-We (Artistic Programming Manager Erika Scott and Marketing and Social Media Manager Sara Cohen) wanted to delve into what makes theatre of the 1860s and today so different and also similar.
-The following is what our research showed us.
+What makes theatre of the 1860s and today so different and also similar?
+The following is what our exploration showed us.

 Going to the theatre has been a favorite past time for Americans since the early 18th century.
 The earliest playhouses were simple brick buildings set with a permanent proscenium arch and no curtain.
 By the 1860s, theatre had changed in both design and content.
 Playhouses were more elaborate in design and included an adjustable proscenium, large curtains and elaborate furnishings to give the impression of luxury.